debnathk/ADPy/README.md

-# ADPy: A High-Throughput Tool for Molecular Binding using AutoDock Vina
+# ADPy: A High-Throughput Tool for Molecular Docking using AutoDock Vina

 ## Installation